 But the story of tourism does not resonate with everyone.
 And opinions vary on how tourism impacts communities.
 In fact, there are some folks for whom the very idea of tourism is still a head-scratcher.
-Even when the financial impacts and the job-creating power of tourism are explained (it's an \$12.3 billion industry that directly employs more than 115,400 Oregonians), the idea of people traveling and paying money to stay here, and those dollars trickling down to locals, seems farfetched.
+Even when the financial impacts and the job-creating power of tourism are explained (it's an \$11.8 billion industry that directly employs more than 112,000 Oregonians), the idea of people traveling and paying money to stay here seems farfetched.
 People are quick to rattle off a list of other priorities they believe should come first.
 The point is not to debate priorities, it is to realize that successful tourism efforts can work in tandem with all kinds of other economic development strategies.